-- .1 Qualifications: The instrumentation Subcontractor shall be a firm normally engaged and fully competent in the type of Work described in Division 29 Instrumentation and Control.
-The firm shall have been continuously and successfully engaged in this business for at least five years. - .1 Qualified journeyman instrument mechanics that are familiar with the devices being installed shall perform all instrument hook-ups, calibrations, and checkouts. - .2 Qualified journeyman electricians shall perform all control wiring installation and connections. - .2 Employ a competent supervisor and all necessary licensed tradesmen to complete the Work in the required time. - .3 Arrange and install products to fit properly into designated building spaces. - .4 Install products in accordance with the recommendations and ratings of the product manufacturers.
+- .1 The instrumentation Subcontractor shall be a firm normally engaged and fully competent in the type of Work described in Division 29 Instrumentation and Control.
+The firm shall have been continuously and successfully engaged in this business for at least five years. - .2 Qualified journeyman instrument mechanics that are familiar with the devices being installed shall perform all instrument hook-ups, calibrations, and checkouts. - .3 Qualified journeyman electricians shall perform all control wiring installation and connections.